 How To Do It:

-- Grab yourself a straight bar and make sure the cable is set up to be roughly shoulder height.
+- Grab a straight bar and set the cable to roughly shoulder height.

 - Keep your elbows UP and LIFTED the whole time.